KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-ApothekenNotdienst by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst)

-1. Information: There are updates for 3 dependencie(s):
+1. Information: There are updates for 8 dependencie(s):
+   - @eslint/css               ^0.11.0  →  ^0.11.1
+   - @eslint/js                ^9.34.0  →  ^9.36.0
+   - @eslint/markdown           ^7.2.0  →   ^7.3.0
-   - @stylistic/eslint-plugin   ^5.2.3  →   ^5.3.1
+   - @stylistic/eslint-plugin   ^5.2.3  →   ^5.4.0
    - cspell                     ^9.2.0  →   ^9.2.1
+   - eslint                    ^9.34.0  →  ^9.36.0
+   - globals                   ^16.3.0  →  ^16.4.0
-   - lint-staged               ^16.1.5  →  ^16.1.6
+   - lint-staged               ^16.1.5  →  ^16.2.2

 ### [MMM-AQI by ryck](https://github.com/ryck/MMM-AQI)

-1. Recommendation: `dependabot.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: The README seems not to have an update section (like `## Update`).
+1. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-3. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-4. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-5. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)